 These extraordinary times mean that runners also have the option to take part in the London Marathon wherever they live.
-The Royal Free NHS Hospital Trust is home to a number of national specialist centres and welcomes patients from across the country.
+The Royal Free London NHS Foundation Trust is home to a number of national specialist centres and welcomes patients from across the country.
 Here are some of our virtual runners this year:

 Stephen has taken part in many events to fundraise for the charity.
 He is running the marathon to fundraise for our complementary therapy team who offer massage therapy to enhance the trust’s care for its patients and support for its staff.
 Visit Stephen’s fundraising page.

 Friends Anastasia and Flore are running to raise funds for the dementia ward.
 After their volunteering at the Royal Free Hospital was cut short due to the pandemic they wanted to find a new way to support the hospitals.
 Both have witnessed the devastating impact of dementia and wanted to support families in similar situations.
 Visit Anastasia and Flore’s fundraising page.